jbirddog/el-rodeo/connector_proxy.md

 When a `Service Task` is executed by the back-end of `spiff-arena` an http post request is done to the `/v1/do` endpoint providing the `id` of the command along with a `json` payload containing all the evaluated parameters that were configured by the BPMN diagram author.
 The response from the Connector Proxy is then put into the workflow using the configured (or defaulted) response variable.

-## High Level Design Theory and Current Implementation
+## High Level Design Theory and Some History

 From the outset the high level design goals of the Connector Proxy, in no particular order, were: